Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

-In the wake of securing the eastern routes, German merchants had great influence on the conquest of the heathen tribes living in Latvia, Livland and Prussia (Lithuania).
-By putting money and manpower to disposal; they became almost a rival of the Teutonic Knights.
+In the wake of securing the eastern routes, German merchants had great influence on the conquest of the heathen tribes living in Latvia, Livland and Prussia (Lithuania); they became almost a rival of the Teutonic Knights.
 After the conquest followed colonialization, the building of towns like Riga, Danzig (Gdansk) and Reval (Tallinn).
-In what is now Mecklenburg-Vorpommern (the land of the Slavic tribes of the Obodrites and Vendes which Duke Heinrich of Saxony conquered), the colonialization process was much stronger since it also involved permanent settlement outside
+In what is now Mecklenburg-Vorpommern - the land of the Slavic tribes of the Obodrites and Vendes which Duke Heinrich of Saxony conquered - the colonialization process was much stronger since it also involved permanent settlement outside

 the towns so that towards the end of the 13th century, the land became German.

-The towns I visited were planned by the citizens of Lübeck, and also the founding members / merchants hailed from there.
-Usually, a place was chosen that already had a settlement; the merchants then would build their houses and a church near it, and soon thereafter the two kernels would be united by a palisade or stone wall.
-Rights of Town and additional privileges were granted by the owner of the land, the Duke of Mecklenburg.
-Rostock became a town in 1218, Wismar in 1228 and Stralsund 1234.
-Led by Lübeck, these towns became the most important members of the Hansa League on German ground besides Hamburg and Bremen on the North Sea coast.
+Most towns were planned by the citizens of Lübeck, and also the founding members / merchants hailed from there.
+Usually, the place that was chosen already had a settlement; the merchants then would build their houses and a church near it, and soon thereafter the two kernels would be united by a palisade or stone wall.
+Rights of Town and additional privileges were granted by the owner of the land.

 Philippe Dollinger, Die Hanse.
 3rd edition, Stuttgart 1981